rugk/offline-qr-code/README.md

 * You can generate and save QR codes as SVG or Canvas (PNG image)!
 * Lets the user choose the size of the QR code and customize things.
 * Complete internationalization (i18n).
+* You can use a shortcut (Ctrl+Shift+F10) for generating the QR code.
+* Generate QR codes from selected text on the website.
 * Complete Unicode/UTF-8/Emoji support.
 * Looks good on desktop and mobile devices, i.e. it is responsive!
 * Translated in English and German already.
 [Contribute your own language!](CONTRIBUTING.md#Translations)